nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     2. Test case: `setup g/m a/20 w/70.5 i/70 h/175`<br />
        Expected: The user profile is not created.
 Error details are shown on the result display.

-    3. Other invalid setup command formats to try: `setup g/s a/20 w/70 i/70 h/175`, `setup g/f a/20 w/70 i/70 h/175.5`, `...` (where each field specified does not conform to the expected format.)
+    3. Other invalid setup command formats to try: `setup g/s a/20 w/70 i/70 h/175`, `setup g/f a/20 w/70 i/70 h/175.5`, `...` (where any field specified does not conform to the expected format.)

 ### Saving data